 Because no one will respect someone who doesn’t respect himself.

 My language might have been crude, and I could have just let him go.
 But reasonable people reasonably understand that bars are not grocery lines; that it is – in many ways – every man for himself.
-And if the situation were reversed I legitimately wouldn’t have given it a second thought, as I haven’t in the trillion times it’s happened to me.
+And if the situation were reversed I legitimately wouldn’t have given it a second thought, as I haven’t in the trillion other times it’s happened to me.

 But when you grow up…